-Figure 8: Crash Severity by Emphasis Area
+Figure 9: Crash Severity Share by Emphasis Area for Remaining Emphasis Areas

-Error!
+Figure 9Error!
 Reference source not found. shows the remaining 7 emphasis areas.
 Teen Drivers are evenly distributed across all crash severities, indicating that crashes related to Teen Drivers are not overrepresented or underrepresented in any severity.
 Older Drivers are slightly overrepresented in fatal crashes but are otherwise evenly distributed across non-fatal severities.
 Crashes involving bicyclists and pedestrians (Vulnerable Non-Motorized Users) are overrepresented in fatal crashes, accounting for 12% of fatal crashes, but 4% of serious and minor injury crashes.
 Vulnerable Motorized Users - Motorcycles/Mopeds are overrepresented in fatal and serious injury crashes, while Distracted Driving is underrepresented in those crash severities.
-Gathering accurate data on Distracted Driving is difficult, and it is thus believed to be underreported.
+Gathering accurate data on Distracted Driving is difficult, and it is thus believed to be underreported as a contributing factor.